 Once the deposit is paid and we dive into the pre-pro to learn about your needs and get a good sense of what the film or photo session could be, we create and share a detailed line-itemized shot list and spreadsheet that shows EVERYTHING: the total budget, how it breaks down, the timeline, any additional crew or team members required, the locations, the camera systems we’re using… all of it, so you know exactly what’s going on.

 Once that’s done, we get down to the art of creating inspiration boards and filling in the emotional stories that are going to move your audience to action.

-What about short marketing videos?
+What about short marketing films?

 We’ve done tons of these for Fortune 300 companies and small businesses alike.
-You might be surprised how affordable it is to make these kinds of films, and they do great in marketing funnels, in social media ads or as business videos on YouTube.
+You might be surprised how affordable it is to make these kinds of films, and they do great in marketing funnels, in social media stories and ads or as business videos on YouTube.

 We think they’re a lot of fun, and if it’s for a nonprofit, we can get costs pretty low—because we like giving back to our community.

 Whether video or stills, our crews put in a LOT of time developing shot lists for any shoot, checking off logistics, prepping equipment, transporting gear and setting up.
 That means most shoots carry a 4-hour minimum.

 Half-day and full day rates are pretty standard in video and photography production, and we bill the majority of small photography projects competitively based on current prevailing rates.